 I think that is the story of anyone who has ever moved to Bangalore.
 Many of us end up moving to Bangalore in search of jobs or marriage or in my case, my dad’s dream.
 As I am completing 10 years in this complex city soon, I think it is high time I wrote about it.
-What kind of travel blogger will I be if I did not write about the city I live in?
+What kind of travel blogger will I be if I did not write a Bangalore itinerary?

 Back then, I was more than enthusiastic to move to this city.
 All my friends from college were working here and I never really did fit in the city where I did my college from.
 10 years down the lane, you may ask me if I feel the same.
 Strangely I do.
 Over the years, I have slowly fallen in love with this city in spite of the endless rants about the place.